guyroyse/guyroyse.github.com/about/index.markdown

 favorite authors include *Douglas Adams*, *Greg Bear*, *Larry Niven*, *Fredrick Pohl*, *Scott Sigler*, and *Dan Simmons*.

-Guy still lives in Ohio with his wife, three strapping young scouts, a fat cow-cat named Madeline, and an entire wall of games.
+Guy lives in Ohio with his wife, his three sons, and an entire wall of games.
 He attends church every Sunday—and actually pays attention—but he's not a prude about it.

 <sup>1</sup> *Yes, I realize I bemoan the glut of fantasy RPGs but play D&D. Sue me.*